IHE/ITI.PCF/input/pagecontent/volume-1.md

 This section defines the actors and transactions in this implementation guide.

 The figure below shows the actors directly involved in the PCF Profile and the relevant transactions between them.
-Internet User Authorization ([IUA](https://profiles.ihe.net/ITI/IUA/index.html)) is shown as the PCF specific actors are reliant on IUA actors.
+Internet User Authorization ([IUA](https://profiles.ihe.net/ITI/IUA/index.html)) is shown as the PCF-specific actors are reliant on IUA actors.

 <figure>
 {%include ActorsAndTransactions.svg%}